 Fixed-rate mortgage loans have the same interest rate for the entire repayment term.
 Because of this, the size of your monthly payment will stay the same, month after month, and year after year.
 It will never change.
 This is true even for long-term financing options, such as the 30-year fixed-rate loan.
 It has the same interest rate, and the same monthly payment, for the entire term.

 Adjustable-rate mortgage loans (ARMs) have an interest rate that will change or “adjust” from time to time.
 Typically, the rate on an ARM will change every year after an initial period of remaining fixed.
 It is therefore referred to as a “hybrid” product.
 A hybrid ARM loan is one that starts off with a fixed or unchanging interest rate, before switching over to an adjustable rate.
 For instance, the 5/1 ARM loan carries a fixed rate of interest for the first five years, after which it begins to adjust every one year, or annually.
 That’s what the 5 and the 1 signify in the name.

 So you’ll have to choose between a fixed and adjustable-rate type of mortgage, as explained in the previous section.
 But there are other choices as well.
 You’ll also have to decide whether you want to use a government-insured home loan (such as FHA or VA), or a conventional “regular” type of loan.
-A conventional home loan is one that is not insured or guaranteed by the federal government in any way.
+A Conventional Loan is one that is not insured or guaranteed by the federal government in any way.

 The Federal Housing Administration (FHA) mortgage insurance program is managed by the Department of Housing and Urban Development (HUD), which is a department of the federal government.
 FHA loans are available to all types of borrowers, not just first-time buyers.
 The government insures the lender against losses that might result from borrower default.